 Note: Nonattendance does not constitute an official withdrawal, nor a cancellation of tuition and fees.

-Cancellations and Schedule Changes
+Cancelations and Schedule Changes

 Continuing Studies reserves the right to cancel or alter the fees, schedule, or staffing of courses when circumstances warrant.
-If a cancellation or change is necessary, students will be notified prior to the first class, and students enrolled in cancelled courses will have the option of taking another class or receiving a full refund.
+If a cancellation or change is necessary, students will be notified prior to the first class, and students enrolled in canceled courses will have the option of taking another class or receiving a full refund.

 Wait List Procedures for Continuing Studies